Signaturgruppen-A-S/signaturgruppen-broker-documentation/frondend-guide.md

 ## Branding

-We support a wide range of options to customize the branding and UX experience of Nets eID Broker.
+We support a wide range of options to customize the branding and UX experience of Signaturgruppen Broker.
 In our administration interface, it’s possible to setup multiple UX profiles for your services.
 Each UX profile will be based upon a set of base layouts, where you can tailor it to your need.
 With the UX profiles we take care of CSS, responsive behavior, and accessibility.

 We support customization of: